How do I move from working full time to retirement?

-You can choose any combination of the available investment options for the investment of your income stream account.
+You can choose any combination of the 9 available investment options for your income stream account.

 Tax free if you are over 60.
-If you’re under age 60 tax is charged at your marginal tax rate and there’s a 15% tax offset available if you’re aged between 55 and 60.
+If you’re under age 60 tax is charged at your marginal tax rate with a 15% tax offset available if you're aged between 55 and 59.